Loretta98/Data-reconciliation/README.md

 Outliers_detection_1 sorts the files by standard deviation, according to the maximum measurement device error

 Outliers_detection_2 sorts the files using the KNN method, with the scikit library

+Outliers_detection_3 sorts the files using an Isolation Forest method, with the scikit library